Ahmed-cmd-web/ScandiWeb-React-Test/README.md

 ## Bug fixtures

--Added the ability to navigate to category page from any page when the tabs are clicked.
+- Added the ability to navigate to category page from any page when the tabs are clicked.
--Dropdowns remain visible until clicked outside of them.
+- Dropdowns remain visible until clicked outside of them.
--The last row is aligned to the start of the page.
+- The last row is aligned to the start of the page.
--Jacket Image resized.
+- Jacket Image resized.
--Airtag bug fixed.
+- Airtag bug fixed.
--Remove Button added to cart overlay and Mybag products.
+- Remove Button added to cart overlay and Mybag products.
--Image Slider Added.
+- Image Slider Added.

 # Scandiweb's Entry React developer TEST project.